National Water Initiative

 The NWI includes objectives and commitments to specific actions across eight inter-related elements of water management.

-Through its biennial assessments, the Commission reports to COAG on progress towards NWI commitments.
+Through its biennial and now triennial assessments, the Commission reports to COAG on progress towards NWI commitments.

 Information on other delegated assessment responsibilities – Water Management Partnership Agreements, water planning report cards, other performance reports.